Abu Dhabi restricts many public areas to those free of COVID

 The UAE announced last month that from June 6, attendance at live events and social activities, including weddings and bars, would be limited to those who could prove they had been vaccinated.

-The UAE has one of world's highest inoculation rates with the AstraZeneca (AZN.L), Pfizer/BioNTech (PFE.N), Sinopharm and Sputnik V vaccines available to citizens and residents.
+The UAE has one of world’s highest inoculation rates with the AstraZeneca, Pfizer/BioNTech, Sinopharm and Sputnik V vaccines available to citizens and residents.

 In Abu Dhabi, those immunised with the Chinese-made Sinopharm shot are also able to take a dose of Pfizer/BioNTech as a booster.